 When it comes to relationships, we often consider communication to be solely about expressing ourselves, yet this is only half of the story.
 It’s also crucial to listen well.
 But, why is it important to be a good listener?
 For the simple reason that you’ll be able to better comprehend their point of view if you are listening to your partner effectively.
 It means you’re more likely to engage in constructive discussions in which your point of view is taken into account.

-Many misunderstandings in relationships stem from the impression that one or both partners are not being heard.
+Many misunderstandings in relationships are a result of one or both partners feeling unheard.
 Learning how to listen well can go a long way toward addressing this.
-Learning how to be a good listener is not easy, but with patience, everyone can learn it.
+Learning how to be a good listener is not easy, but with patience, anyone can learn it.
 Today, we are going to focus on how to be a good listener so you can communicate better with your partner.

 Why Is Listening Important In A Relationship?

 Your relationship is not a 50s black and white silent film.
-It involves two people who have individual thoughts and feelings which they would want to share with each other.
+It involves two people who have individual thoughts and feelings, which they would want to share with each other.
 When you learn how to become a good listener, you are also becoming a person your partner can rely on to share their problems.
-If you don’t listen to each other, you would never know who they are.
-Here are some reasons why it is important to be a good listener in a relationship:
+If you don’t listen to each other, you would never truly understand your partner and them, you.
+Here are some reasons why is it important to be a good listener in a relationship:

+Why is it important to be a good listener?
+Because it creates a safe space.
 Your partner may wish to express or vent their feelings to you.
-Instead of responding and attempting to fix an issue right off the bat, it is critical to establish a secure environment for them and allow them to share their opinions.
+Instead of responding and attempting to fix an issue right off the bat, it is critical to establish a secure environment for them to share their opinions.
 You must practice active listening and allow a speaker to explain a problem to you.
 By listening to your partner, you can create a space where they can feel safe in sharing their deepest thoughts with you.